 How much does it cost?

-Pricing for our Junior Programme activities can be found on the individual event pages HERE.
+Prices, upcoming dates and booking for all of our Junior Programme activities can be found on our event page.

 Do I need to be a member?